Last updated: January 23, 2025

 LGBTQ History

 In the 1970s, Dupont Circle became a welcoming place for the city's LGBTQ community.
 Activist Deacon Maccubbin opened Earthworks, a craft store and "headshop" that was the city's first openly gay business that wasn't a bar.
 Earthworks became a center for the gay community.
-Maccubbin expanded the business to open Lambda Rising, which he advertised as "The Largest Lesbian and Gay Liberation Bookstore in the U.S.A."
+Maccubbin expanded the business to open Lambda Rising, which he advertised as "The Largest Lesbian and Gay Liberation Bookstore in the USA."
 Lambda Rising moved several times throughout the years to different locations around Dupont Circle, eventually settling at 1625 Connecticut Avenue, NW, where it operated until 2010.
-The neighborhood was also home to The Gay Blade newspaper (now called Washington Blade,) and off our backs, a lesbian feminist publication.
+The neighborhood was also home to The Gay Blade newspaper (now called Washington Blade) and Off Our Backs, a lesbian feminist publication.

 Maccubbin organized Gay Pride Day in June 1975, a small community gathering that grew every year.
 The event is now called Capital Pride and draws tens of thousands of people to Dupont Circle for the annual parade.
 Since 1986, the Tuesday before Halloween in Dupont Circle means the High Heel Race.
 Thousands of people gather to watch drag queens race for three blocks down 17th Street in high heels.
-Although it began as an impromptu competition, the event is now hosted by the D.C.
-Mayor's Office and includes a parade and other festivities.
+Although it began as an impromptu competition, the event is now hosted by the DC Mayor's Office and includes a parade and other festivities.

 The Circle Today

 Today, the park continues to serve the community as a popular gathering point for games of chess, drum circles, demonstrations, concerts, and snowball fights.
-The only surviving structure from the Pacific Circle era is the 1882 Blaine Mansion, located at the corner of 20th and P Streets.
-The neighborhood still includes elegant examples of historic Queen Anne, Beaux Arts, and Georgian Revival architecture along with more modern buildings.